Affiliate disclosure: We may earn a commission from qualifying purchases at no extra cost to you.

 Build quality and feel

-Both are well-built.
+Both are solidly built.
 Differences are subjective:

 Recommendation by user type